The £100,000 Tax Trap: Why Earning More Can Mean Taking Home Less

 Strategies to Mitigate the Trap

-Charitable donations under Gift Aid can also reduce your adjusted net income.
-If you make a £1,000 Gift Aid donation, the charity claims back £250 in basic rate relief, and you can claim a further £250 in higher rate relief through your tax return.
-Crucially, the gross donation of £1,250 is deducted from your income for the purposes of calculating the personal allowance taper.
-This makes charitable giving particularly tax-efficient for those in the taper zone.
+Charitable donations under Gift Aid work too.
+Donate £1,000, the charity claims £250 in basic rate relief, and you claim another £250 in higher rate relief on your tax return.
+The gross donation of £1,250 gets knocked off your income for taper purposes.
+If you're already giving to charity, doing it through Gift Aid while you're in the taper zone makes it absurdly tax-efficient.

 Salary Sacrifice and Bonus Timing